microsoft/industry/fsi/prereqs.md

 ## Power Platform

-Financial Services requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with D365 applications enabled.
+Microsoft Cloud for Financial Services requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with D365 applications enabled.

 [Prescriptive guidance and design recommendations for Power Platform for Financial Services](../foundations/powerPlatform)

 ## Microsoft Teams

-Teams is used for many of the Financial Services capabilities, such as collaboration manager for loans.
+Microsoft Teams is used for many of the Financial Services capabilities, such as collaboration manager for loans.

 [Prescriptive guidance and design recommendations for Microsoft Teams for Financial Services](./solutions/microsoftTeams)